Russia Tower: Financial and business history

-Russia Tower was proposed to be built on plots 2 and 3 of the Moscow International Business Centre in 1994, with the intention for it to be the world's tallest building: a 648 m, 125-story tower.
+The Russia Tower was proposed to be built on plots 2 and 3 of the Moscow International Business Center in 1994, and was intended to be the world's tallest building: a 648 m, 125-story tower.
 It was designed by the Chicago-based architecture firm Skidmore, Owings and Merrill.

 Its building site was soon moved to plot 14.
 In the middle of 2003 an updated, 648 m, 134-story design had been approved and the site moved to plots 17 and 18.
 In January 2004, the Moscow Development Company (STT Group) was appointed as the main investor and developer of the US$2-billion project.

 On 18 September 2007, the building's cornerstone was laid in a groundbreaking ceremony.

 Russian news agency Interfax reported on 21 November 2008 that construction on the tower was to be halted.
-Shalva Chigirinsky, head of the tower's development company, indicated that the financial crisis of 2007–2008 had left him unable to secure financing for the project and had also removed demand for the tower's office space, even if the building were able to be completed.
+Shalva Chigirinsky, head of the tower's development company, indicated that the 2008 financial crisis had left him unable to secure financing for the project and had also removed demand for the tower's office space, even if the building were able to be completed.

-On 3 December 2008, Russian oil company Sibir Energy agreed to buy a number of real estate assets, including Russia Tower, from Chigirinsky.
-As Chigirinsky was a major shareholder in Sibir Energy, the purpose of the purchase was to alleviate financial pressures upon him, so that he would not be forced to sell his company shares, which in turn enable the company to preserve its existing shareholder structure.
+On 3 December 2008, the Russian oil company Sibir Energy agreed to buy a number of real estate assets, including Russia Tower, from Chigirinsky.
+As Chigirinsky was a major shareholder in Sibir Energy, the purpose of the purchase was to alleviate financial pressures upon him, so that he would not be forced to sell his company shares, which would in turn enable the company to preserve its existing shareholder structure.

 However, many business news analysts decried the move, arguing that such use of the oil company's business capital to assist Chigirinsky by purchasing his economically distressed real estate assets—which had no relation to the company's core oil business—at possibly inflated prices was detrimental to the company's shareholders and constituted a significant conflict of interest.

-On 12 February 2009, it was announced that the Russia Tower will most likely not be built.
+On 12 February 2009, it was announced that the Russia Tower would most likely not be built.
 The project developer's assistant stated that, "In today's economy, a project of such scale is no longer feasible for us and can no longer be justified."
 In place of the tower, the company proposed to use the land to build three smaller skyscrapers and a large parking garage.

 In June 2009, the project was officially cancelled, to be turned into a parking lot for existing buildings.
-However, a smaller building is planned to be built on the site eventually.
+However, by 2020, smaller buildings, the Neva Towers, were built on the site.